Join 8,000 Iceland Travel Fans & Unlock Exclusive Discounts

 To find the Icelandic singing cave follow road no. 570 from Arnarstapi leading up the Snæfellsjökull glacier.
 It’s a narrow, winding gravel road but a few kilometers of slow driving takes you to a small parking place with a sign documenting the cave.
 I recommend you study it.
 From the parking place it’s a short walk up to the cave.
 Luckily the entrance is marked with a small sign, otherwise you might walk right past it.
 I almost had to crawl to enter the cave and it was smaller than I expected but still a sight to behold.

 There are ancient inscriptions and names carved in the rock and curving shelves on the wall you can climb into.
-The cave is believed to have been a shelter for Bárður Snæfellsás who, according to Icelandic legends, was the son of a king and a half troll and half human.
-He named the peninsula and the glacier and according to some, still it’s protective spirit.
+The cave is believed to have been a shelter for Bárður Snæfellsás, who, according to Icelandic legends, was the son of a king and a half-troll, half-human.
+He named the peninsula and the glacier, and according to some, it still has a protective spirit.

 Should you visit Sönghellir I dare you to sing a song or at least make some noise inside.
 Unfortunately I totally forgot to do so myself.